SinisaVukmirovic/Astro-Blog-course/README.md

 #### There is a top-level AWAIT in top --- section

-##### Anything inside "public" folder is untouched by Astro, it is basically at the root of the server and can be referenced just by this /.. for example "/favicon.svg"
+##### Anything inside "public" folder is untouched by Astro, it is basically at the root of the server and can be referenced just by "/filename" for example "/favicon.svg"

 #### Styles in AStro are scope to the components and Astro also uses :where selector which strips of all CSS specificity